thesephist/sistine/content/docs/tpl.md

 2. If an `index.md` file, the template with the name of the directory for which it is the index.
 For example, `./tpl/foo.md` for `./content/foo/index.md`.
 Non-index files skip this step.
 3. `index.html` in the same directory path as the content file.
 4. `tpl/index.html`, the root page template.

+If no appropriate option is found after looking in these four places for any given content page, Sistine will generate an error for that page in the CLI output.